Niantic Spatial

-Niantic Spatial, Inc. (ny-AN-tik SPAY-shəl) is an American-based geospatial artificial intelligence (AI) and spatial computing company headquartered in San Francisco.
-The company was formed as a spin-off from Niantic in May 2025, following the sale of Niantic's games division which included Pokémon GO, Pikmin Bloom, and Monster Hunter Now, to Scopely.
+Niantic Spatial, Inc. (ny-AN-tik SPAY-shəl) is an American-based physical artificial intelligence (AI) and spatial computing company headquartered in San Francisco.
+The company develops geospatial world models that gives machines understanding of the physical world through 3D reconstruction, visual positioning, and semantic understanding.
+They support enterprise customers in robotics, defense, and utilities.

-The company develops AI models that help people and machines understand and interact with the physical world.
-These models support a variety of enterprise use cases such as intelligent logistics, spatial collaboration, and immersive entertainment as well as technologies such as AI agents, augmented reality glasses, and robots.
+The company was formed in May 2025 as a spin-off from Niantic, Inc., following the sale of Niantic's licensed games to Scopely (now operating as Scopely Explore).
+Niantic Spatial retained its original franchises Ingress and Peridot alongside its augmented reality and geospatial technology.

 History

 Founding

-The technology and team behind Niantic Spatial originated within Niantic, Inc., which initially formed as an internal startup at Google in 2010.
-As Niantic grew, the company evolved along two complementary paths: one focused on creating augmented reality location-based games, and another dedicated to advancing AR, AI, and geospatial technology.
+The technology and team behind Niantic Spatial originated at Niantic, Inc., which was initially an internal startup at Google in 2010.
+As Niantic grew, the company evolved along two complementary paths: one focused on creating augmented reality location-based games and another dedicated to advancing AR, AI, and mapping technology.

-On March 12, 2025, Niantic announced an agreement to sell its mobile games division, excluding flagship AR applications Ingress and Peridot, to Scopely.
-The deal was finalized on May 29, 2025, and Niantic Spatial was officially formed.
-The new company was initially capitalized with $250 million, consisting of $200 million from Niantic's balance sheet and a $50 million investment from Scopely.
+On March 12, 2025, Niantic announced an agreement to sell its mobile games division for $3.5 billion to Scopely.
+The deal was finalized on May 29, 2025, and Niantic Spatial was spun out from the Scopely acquisition.
+Pokémon GO, Monster Hunter Now, Pikmin Bloom, and their companion apps were transitioned to Scopely while Ingress and Peridot were restructured under Niantic Spatial.

+Niantic Spatial was initially capitalized with $250 million, consisting of $200 million from Niantic's balance sheet and a $50 million investment from Scopely.
 All of Niantic's original investors remained shareholders in the new entity.

-Niantic Spatial's founding leadership team notably includes John Hanke as chief executive officer, Brian McClendon as chief technology officer, and Thomas Gewecke as chief operating officer.
-Hanke and McClendon had previously founded Keyhole which became the foundation for Google Earth and Google Maps.
+Niantic Spatial's founding leadership team included John Hanke as chief executive officer, Brian McClendon as chief technology officer, and Thomas Gewecke as president and chief operating officer.
+Hanke and McClendon previously founded Keyhole which became the foundation for Google Earth and Google Maps.
 Gewecke was previously a senior business executive with tenure at Warner Brothers and Sony Music.

+On March 30, 2026, Hanke appointed Inhi Cho Suh as chief executive officer, transitioning to the role of executive chairman.
+He remains an executive of the company and continues to serve as chairman of the board.